---library Generate a library instead of an executable.
-Appends . c/. h to the name indi-

--o outfile Where to write the result.
-If the source program is named foo.fut, this defaults

---safe Ignore unsafe in program and perform safety checks unconditionally.

---server Generate a server-mode executable that reads commands from stdin.

--v verbose Enable debugging output.
-If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error.
+-h Print help text to standard output and exit. entry-point NAMI E Treat this top-level function as an entry point. library Generate a library instead of an executable.
+Appends . c/. h to the name indicated by the -0 option to determine output file names. -o outfile Where to write the result.
+If the source program is named foo.fut, this defaults to foo. safe Ignore unsafe in program and perform safety checks unconditionally. server Generate a server-mode executable that reads commands from stdin. -v verbose Enable debugging output.
+If compilation fails due to a compiler error, the result of the last successful compiler step will be printed to standard error. -V Print version information on standard output and exit. -W Do not print any warnings.
+Werror Treat warnings as errors.

 Space-separated list of options passed to the C compiler.
-Defaults to -0 -std=c99 if unset.
+Defaults to -O -std=c99 if unset.